-The American Hockey League honors the men and women who have served their countries in the armed forces as we mark Veterans’ Day in the United States and Remembrance Day in Canada — and this year commemorating the 100th anniversary of the end of World War I.
+The American Hockey League honors the men and women who have served their countries in the armed forces as we mark Veterans’ Day in the United States and Remembrance Day in Canada.

 The AHL itself was affected in the 1940’s, when many players went off to join in the battles of World War II.